Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 When pointers can't be avoided, try to use a smart pointer of some sort, such as `QScopedPointer`, or, less preferably, `QSharedPointer`.

+### Database migrations ###

+The servatrice database's schema can be found at `servatrice/servatrice.sql`.
+Everytime the schema gets modified, some other steps are due:
+ 1. Increment the value of `cockatrice_schema_version` in `servatrice.sql`;
+ 2. Increment the value of `DATABASE_SCHEMA_VERSION` in `servatrice_database_interface.h` accordingly;
+ 3. Create a new migration file inside the `servatrice/migrations` directory named after the new schema version.
+ 4. Run the `servatrice/check_schema_version.sh` script to ensure everything is fine.

+The migration file should include the sql statements needed to migrate the database schema and data from the previous to the new version, and an additional statement that updates `cockatrice_schema_version` to the correct value.

 ### Translations: introduction ###